-(a) Within ten (10) calendar days after the date of a decision of the City Manager or his/her designee(s) to revoke, suspend or deny an initial or renewed permit application or to add conditions to a permit, an Applicant or Permittee may appeal such action by filing a written appeal with the City Clerk setting forth the reasons why the decision was not proper.

-(b) At the time of filing the appellant shall pay the designated appeal fee, established by resolution of the City Council from time to time.
+- (A) Within ten (10) calendar days after the date of a decision of the City Manager to revoke, suspend or deny an initial or renewed permit application or to add conditions to a permit, an Applicant or Permittee may appeal such action by filing a written appeal with the City Clerk setting forth the reasons why the decision was not proper. - (B) At the time of filing the appellant shall pay the designated appeal fee, established by resolution of the City Council from time to time.

-6-5.24 Grounds for Appeal for an Initial Permit Decision to Advance to the Lottery.
+6-5.24 Grounds for Appeal.

-- (a) The City Manager or an appointed hearing officer will hear appeals that address the following issues: - a.
-Any deviation from the City's published Application Procedures that adversely affected the applicant by altering the outcome of the City's decision on the Applicant's application.
-Examples of appealable deviations are: - b.
-Failure on the part of the City to provide appropriate notification regarding changes to the application process via website postings and/or email to the Applicant prior to the time the application was submitted; - c.
-Failure on the part of the City to provide an Applicant an equal opportunity to modify an application where that opportunity was provided to other applicants; - d.
-The scoring of one or more portions of the Applicant's application was not justified based on the information presented in the application or due to a material error or omission on the part in scoring the application. - (b) Any appeal based upon this Section 6-5.24 must be supported by evidence that the Applicant presented the relevant information with completeness and in the appropriate section of the application.
-Information presented in the application that is incomplete in nature or that is relevant to a question posed by the City on the application form but appears in the incorrect section, even if complete, may be grounds for the dismissal of the appeal. - (c) No applicant that is eligible to participate in the lottery but is not selected during the lottery shall be eligible to appeal the outcome of the process.
+- (A) Denial of Initial Permit Decision.
+The City Manager or an appointed hearing officer will hear appeals that address the following issues: - (1) Any deviation from the City's published Application Procedures that adversely affected the applicant by altering the outcome of the City's decision on the Applicant's application.
+Examples of appealable deviations are: - (2) Failure on the part of the City to provide appropriate notification regarding changes to the application process via website postings and/or email to the Applicant prior to the time the application was submitted; - (3) Failure on the part of the City to provide an Applicant an equal opportunity to modify an application where that opportunity was provided to other applicants; - (4) The scoring of one or more portions of the Applicant's application was not justified based on the information presented in the application or due to a material error or omission on the part in scoring the application. - (5) Any appeal based upon this Section 6-5.24 must be supported by evidence that the Applicant presented the relevant information with completeness and in the appropriate section of the application.
+Information presented in the application that is incomplete in nature or that is relevant to a question posed by the City on the application form but appears in the incorrect section, even if complete, may be grounds for the dismissal of the appeal.